apereo/cas/docs/cas-server-documentation/configuration/Configuration-Storage.md

 This is the default configuration mode which indicates that CAS does NOT require connections to an external configuration server and will run in an embedded standalone mode.

-{% include casproperties.html properties="cas.standalone." excludes="configuration-security %}
+{% include casproperties.html properties="cas.standalone." excludes="configuration-security" %}
 ### By Directory

 CAS by default will attempt to locate settings and properties inside a given directory and otherwise falls back to using: